 Birds like House Sparrows and Eurasian Tree Sparrows are common in many parts of the United Kingdom.
 Yes, these songbirds are regular visitors to bird feeders and often build their nests in birdhouses.
 Alas, their tendency to spend time in the open makes them vulnerable to attack.
 Do sparrowhawks eat sparrows?

 Yes!
-Fortunately, the sparrowhawk namesake is accurate, as these birds do—in fact—eat sparrows.
+Fortunately, the sparrowhawk namesake is accurate, as these birds do—in fact—eat sparrows and many other UK small birds.
 Sparrows do not amount to a massive amount of food for a raptor, but sparrowhawks are nonetheless happy to grab a sparrow when given the chance.

 Male sparrowhawks are more apt to capture sparrows than females, as their smaller size allows them to better sneak up on sparrows and pursue them through tight corridors.
 Sparrows are especially likely to be taken when sparrowhawks are feeding their young, as they provide a perfect meal for a growing sparrowhawk.